Emerson Penbrooke Select ECO (DC Motor) Ceiling Fan

 Choose Custom Options & Accessories Here

 Shown in Picture: Emerson Penbrooke Select ECO (DC Motor) Ceiling Fan Model CF5200BS in Brushed Steel.
-The fan is pictured with B78CH Chocolate Solid Wood Blades (sold separately).
-Blades are not included, so you can choose from various blade options to customize your Penbrooke Select ECO (DC Motor) fan to better match your decor.
-The LK180BS light fixture shown in the picture is sold separately (not included).
+The fan is pictured with B78CH Chocolate Solid Wood Blades.
+Blades are sold separately, so you can choose from various blade options to customize your Penbrooke Select ECO (DC Motor) fan to better match your decor.
+The LK180BS light fixture shown in the picture is sold separately.
 You can order this fan without a light or choose from various light fixture options to change the look of the fan.
 The Penbrooke Select ECO (DC Motor) is a Traditional Extra Large Fans style Ceiling Fan Designed for use Indoors Only.
 This fan features a Super Efficient DC (EcoMotor TM) Motor with a 12 Degree Blade Pitch producing an AirFlow rating of 5 (where 5 is best).
 It is operated by a 6 Speed Wall Control.
 Other types of controls are also available.
 Energy Star Qualified for Greater Efficiency.

 Every Day is EARTH DAY with an Emerson Eco FanThe Emerson Penbrooke Select ECO incorporates a super efficient DC motor that uses up to 3 times LESS electricity than a typical ceiling fan, making it among the Greenest Ceiling Fans on the Planet.
 This amazing fan produces 7400 CFM of airflow using just 32 watts (with 60´´ blades).
 This unprecedented breakthrough in ceiling fan technology far exceeds the standards set for ENERGY STAR Qualification by the Department of Energy (DOE).
 The Penbrooke Select ECO includes a 6 speed remote control and is available with a variety of blade finishes in 54, 60 and 72 inch sizes.
 Eco fans are an excellent choice for those who want the best quality and performance as well as those who wish to conserve energy.